andersonopt/website/content/solutions/prospect.md

       on the same page."
   - benefit: Customization
     icon: edit.svg
-    details: Expedited feature development and rapid integration with existing tools
+    details: Expedited new feature development from customer requests ensures users have the tools they need
   - benefit: Optimization Software
     icon: speedometer.svg
     details: State-of-the-art optimization models and software provide highly accurate